Ureterocele and Ureteral Duplication in Children

 A ureterocele is a problem with a

-ureter.
-The ureters are 2 tubes that send urine from the kidneys to the bladder.
-A
+for each kidney.
+The ureters send urine from the kidneys to the bladder.
+A ureterocele

-ureterocele is when part of a ureter right near the bladder becomes larger and bulges.
+is when part of a ureter right near the bladder becomes larger and bulges.
+This happens

-This happens because the ureter’s opening into the bladder is too small and blocks
+because the ureter’s opening into the bladder is too small and blocks urine flow.

-flow.
-This causes urine to back up in the ureter.
-The ureter then swells with too
+causes urine to back up in the ureter.
+The ureter then swells with too much urine.

 Children who have a ureterocele may